TammyKnox/TammyKnox.github.io/_posts/2018-01-23-first-post.md

 ---
-title: The Discovery and Phase of a New Project
+title: The Discovery Phase of a New Project
 author: Tammy
 layout: post
 ---